 The applicant must be an undergraduate student at the University of British Columbia.
 Though previous editing experience is an asset, it is not required to apply.
 The applicant should be interested in editing and publishing as well as art historical research, though a specialization in art history is not required.
 Exceptional grasp of the English language, self-motivation, mature judgement, and teamwork skills are key.

-This is a volunteer position that runs from October 2018 to April 2019.
-Most the editorial work will be done remotely, with the exception of two to three team meetings per term.
-The candidate can expect to be volunteering 4-8 hours per week depending on the time of year, with the main editorial phase occurring from January – April 2019.
+This is a volunteer position that runs from October 2019 to April 2020.
+Most of the editorial work will be done remotely, with the exception of two to three editorial meetings per term.
+The candidate can expect to be volunteering 4-8 hours per week depending on the time of year, with the main editorial phase occurring from January – April 2020.

 Resume or CV, cover letter, and 5-10 page writing sample (this can be an academic paper submitted as part of a class).